 Pain in your neck may be due to cervical radiculopathy, or a pinched nerve.
-Board-certified orthopedic surgeon and spine surgery specialist Vikas V. Varma, MD, uses the most advanced techniques to treat neck pain at Manhattan Orthopedics, located in Midtown Manhattan near Central Park and Columbus Circle.
+Board-certified orthopedic surgeon and spine surgery specialist Vikas V. Varma, MD, uses the most advanced techniques to treat neck pain at Manhattan Orthopedics, located in Midtown Manhattan, Brooklyn and Astoria, New York.
 To find relief from your neck pain, call our office or schedule an appointment online today.

 Your neck is made of the seven uppermost bones in your spine, your cervical vertebrae.
 The small, delicate bones carry the weight of your head and allow a wide range of motion.